Petrie symmetric functions: ***

 In this paper, we introduce a new family $\left( G\left( k,m\right) \right) _{k\geq1;\ m\geq0}$ of symmetric functions, which we call the \textit{Petrie symmetric functions} in honor of Flinders Petrie.
 For any integers $k\geq1$ and $m\geq0$, we define $G\left( k,m\right) $ as the sum of all monomials of degree $m$ (in $x_{1},x_{2},x_{3},\ldots$) that involve only exponents smaller than $k$.
 When $G\left( k,m\right) $ is expanded in the Schur basis (i.e., as a linear combination of Schur functions $s_{\lambda }$), all coefficients belong to $\left\{ 0,1,-1\right\} $ by a classical result of Gordon and Wilkinson, as they are determinants of so-called \textit{Petrie matrices} (whence our name for $G\left( k,m\right) $).
 We give an explicit combinatorial description for the coefficients as well.
 More generally, we prove a Pieri-like rule for expanding a product of the form $G\left( k,m\right) \cdot s_{\mu}$ in the Schur basis whenever $\mu$ is a partition; all coefficients in this expansion again belong to $\left\{ 0,1,-1\right\} $ (although we have no explicit combinatorial rule for them).
 We show some further properties of $G\left( k,m\right) $ and prove that if $k$ is a fixed positive integer such that $1-k$ is invertible in the base ring, then $G\left( k,1\right) ,G\left( k,2\right) ,G\left( k,3\right) ,\ldots$ form an algebraically independent generating set for the symmetric functions.
 We prove a conjecture of Liu and Polo in \cite[Remark 1.4.5]{LiuPol19} about the expansion of $G\left( k,2k-1\right) $ in the Schur basis.

 This paper begins with Section \ref{sect.not}, in which we introduce the notions and notations that the paper will rely on.
 (Further notations will occasionally be introduced as the need arises.)
 The rest of the paper consists of two essentially independent parts.
 The first part comprises Section \ref{sect.thms}, in which we define the Petrie symmetric functions $G\left( k,m\right) $ (and the related power series $G\left( k\right) $) and state several of their properties, and Section \ref{sect.proofs}, in which we prove said properties.
-The second part is Section \ref{sect.liu}, which is devoted to proving the conjecture of Liu and Polo.\footnote{This proof is independent of the first part of the paper, except that it uses the very simple Proposition \ref{prop.G.basics} \textbf{(c)}.} A final Section \ref{sect.fin} adds a few comments and formulates a conjecture.
+The second part is Section \ref{sect.liu}, which is devoted to proving the conjecture of Liu and Polo.\footnote{This proof is independent of the first part of the paper, except that it uses the very simple Proposition \ref{prop.G.basics} \textbf{(c)}.} A final Section \ref{sect.fin} adds comments, formulates two conjectures, and (in its last subsection) explores a more general family of symmetric functions that still shares some of the properties of the Petrie functions $G\left( k,m\right) $.
+(As a byproduct of the latter generalization, a formula for the antipode of $G\left( k,m\right) $ -- Corollary \ref{cor.Gkm.antipode} -- emerges.)